mauro3/Traits.jl/README.md

 It's based on what I think traits should be:

 1.  contracts on a type or a tuple of types.
-The contract can contain required methods but also other assertions (assertions are not implemented yet).
-    Assertions could be that certain fields are present or that it has some storage structure, etc.
+The contract can contain required methods but also other assertions.
+(Assertions could be that certain fields are present or that it has some storage structure, etc.)

 2.  they needn't be declared explicitly, but can be.